 Read on to discover my #1 practice for overcoming jealousy.

 Zachary Stockill: So I have been very fortunate in my dating life to date some remarkable women.

-And I don’t say that to brag or anything like that, but to give you an idea, I’ve dated some very beautiful women, other women who are maybe very professionally successful, etc, etc. I’m a lucky guy.
+And I don’t say that to brag, but to give you an idea.
+I’ve dated some very beautiful women, other women who are maybe very professionally successful, etc, etc. I’m a lucky guy.

 I’ve often thought about the fact that I put myself out there as this jealousy guy and I’ve written books on jealousy, and it’s one of my main interests.

 And I almost feel like the universe keeps presenting me with these situations where it’s like, “okay, Mr. Jealousy Guy, are you sure you’re not really jealous?
 Here’s this, here’s this challenge.
 Here’s that challenge.”

 It’s kind of funny.

 I’ve been presented in my life with many situations whereas if I was going to be struggling with some kind of jealousy.
 Whether rational or not, here’s a good opportunity.

 Because maybe I’ve got extremely successful guys going after my girlfriend.
 Or, extremely handsome and attractive and six-pack ab guys going after a woman I’m dating, etc, etc.